BIATeam/BIADocs/docs/40-DeveloperGuide/60-TranslationServerSide.md

   * it should contain :
     * an id
     * a link on language (Language + LanguageId)
-    * a link on the entity to translate (Notification + NotificationId in this exemple)
+    * a link on the entity to translate (Notification + NotificationId in this example)
-    * the fields to translate (Title + Description in this exemple).
+    * the fields to translate (Title + Description in this example).
     ``` csharp
         /// <summary>
     /// The role entity.